 Nevada: We own 6 acute care hospitals and 4 behavioral healthcare facilities as listed in Item 2.
 Properties (we owned two additional behavioral health facilities which were acquired by us from PSI in November, 2010 before the facilities were divested during the third and fourth quarters of 2011 pursuant to our agreement with the Federal Trade Commission, as discussed herein).
-On a combined basis, these facilities contributed 18% in 2011, 23% in 2010 and 24% in 2009 of our consolidated net revenues.
-On a combined basis, after deducting an allocation for corporate overhead expense, these facilities generated 11% in 2011, 15% in 2010 and 14% in 2009 of our income from operations after net income attributable to noncontrolling interest.
+On a combined basis, these facilities contributed 16% in 2012, 17% in 2011 and 21% in 2010 of our consolidated net revenues.
+On a combined basis, after deducting an allocation for corporate overhead expense, these facilities generated 8% in 2012, 11% in 2011 and 15% in 2010 of our income from operations after net income attributable to noncontrolling interest.

-Texas: We own 8 acute care hospitals and 14 behavioral healthcare facilities as listed in Item 2.
+Texas: We own 7 acute care hospitals and 21 behavioral healthcare facilities as listed in Item 2.
 Properties.
-On a combined basis, these facilities contributed 18% in 2011, 19% in 2010 and 20% in 2009 of our consolidated net revenues.
-On a combined basis, after deducting an allocation for corporate overhead expense, these facilities generated 14% in 2011, 15% in 2010 and 16% in 2009 of our income from operations after net income attributable to noncontrolling interest.
+On a combined basis, these facilities contributed 18% in 2012, 18% in 2011 and 20% in 2010 of our consolidated net revenues.
+On a combined basis, after deducting an allocation for corporate overhead expense, these facilities generated 12% in 2012, 14% in 2011 and 15% in 2010 of our income from operations after net income attributable to noncontrolling interest.

-California: We own 4 acute care hospitals and 15 behavioral healthcare facilities as listed in Item 2.
+California: We own 4 acute care hospitals and 6 behavioral healthcare facilities as listed in Item 2.
 Properties.
-On a combined basis, these facilities contributed 10% of our consolidated net revenues during each of 2011, 2010 and 2009.
-On a combined basis, after deducting an allocation for corporate overhead expense, these facilities generated 5% in 2011, 4% in 2010 and 5% in 2009 of our income from operations after net income attributable to noncontrolling interest.
+On a combined basis, these facilities contributed 10% of our consolidated net revenues during each of 2012, 2011 and 2010.
+On a combined basis, after deducting an allocation for corporate overhead expense, these facilities generated 6% in 2012, 5% in 2011 and 4% in 2010 of our income from operations after net income attributable to noncontrolling interest.